Rule of 72: Definition, Formula and How to Use It?

 T = 9

-So, according to the Rule of 72, your investment would take approximately 9 years to double at an annual interest rate of 8%.
+So, your investment would take approximately 9 years to double at an annual interest rate of 8%.

 Accuracy of Rule of 72?